Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/Converting/bash converter/README.md

 This code, which is not ours, is open source and can be found on this [GitHub](https://gist.github.com/mrbar42/ae111731906f958b396f30906004b3fa).
 If you want more intel on transcoding, please visit [here](https://docs.peer5.com/guides/production-ready-hls-vod/).

+This code is used to populate the catalog directory which will contain all videos, with a sub directory for each video with all the transcoded resolutions.

 **running:**
 ```
 bash create-vod-hls.sh example.mp4